 - Pay Equity laws and reporting (California, Illinois …)

 - Background screening restrictions

 On the other hand, some monitoring may be viewed as intrusive, and evolving privacy laws may restrict employers' ability to monitor employees.
-Absent legislation to further delay or modify it, California's Privacy Rights Act (CPRA) will become effective for employees in 2023.
-As another example, employers in New York must disclose any electronic monitoring, such as internet access and videoconferencing, to new hires under a law which became effective on May 7, 2022.
+California's Privacy Rights Act (CPRA) became effective for employees in 2023.
+As another example, employers in New York must disclose any form of electronic monitoring, such as internet access and videoconferencing, to new hires under a law which became effective in 2022.
 Such laws are diverse and generally apply to state residents and workers present in the state.

 Another issue is that state licensing may be a consideration in industries that are subject to licensing (such as construction contractors, financial counseling, insurance sales, etc.).
 Employers and employees may need to seek licenses in any state in which employees are now working.

 All such laws and others may apply immediately once an employee begins to work in a different state.
 Employers are responsible for knowing where their employees are and observing applicable laws.
 Among the action steps suggested later will be a process to determine the impact of an employee working in a state in which the employer might not already be present and familiar with the laws.
 There should also be a defined process by which employers identify state changes and apply appropriate coding changes so that the various systems (such as payroll) recognize which state's laws apply.

 In contrast to the complex state and local income tax withholding laws, federal law provides for standardized tests in all states to determine which state should receive Unemployment Insurance taxes and wage reports.
 In contrast to state withholding, wage and tax reports are generally reported to one state even if an employee splits their time between two or more states on an ongoing basis.